trantoan89/bmiid/README.md

     - Inform user that the news has been successfully deleted (prompt).
 4. Case: Inform user that the case has been approved/declined (prompt).

+2022-05-07
+1. Make this the landing page (home) and change the current (home) to "News & Tips".
+2. Add timeframe to the interactive map (year & month).
+Make it "select all" to choose just the year and not month.